 - Work closely with state and federal agencies and private industry

 - Survey abandoned mines for signs of bat use

 - Provide guidance on installation of bat-compatible gates at mine entrances

-BCI partners with agencies including Bureau of Land Management, U.S. Department of Defense, US Forest Service, National Park Service, and State AML programs to identify significant bat habitat and ensure long-term protection.
-On average, BCI Subterranean Team members spend two weeks of each month in the field conducting biological surveys and mapping underground abandoned mines to assess bat habitat and recommend long-term protection of important bat roosts.
+BCI partners with agencies including the Bureau of Land Management, U.S. Department of Defense, U.S. Forest Service, National Park Service, and state AML programs to identify significant bat habitat and ensure long-term protection.
+On average, our Subterranean Team members spend two weeks of each month in the field conducting biological surveys and mapping underground abandoned mines to assess bat habitat and recommend long-term protection of important bat roosts.

 Our abandoned mines initiative is a long-term plan with enormous benefits for bat populations.
 We survey mine internally identify features that represent significant habitat and/or contain evidence of bat use.
 We then make specific management recommendations for each mine and protect important bat roosts while keeping people safe from harm.
 Since the launch of our abandoned mines initiative in 2008, we have surveyed more than 5,000 mines.
 Over the next five years we are committed to surveying and protecting an additional 2,500 subterranean features that provide bat habitat.

 Bats are attracted to mines because they mimic the safety and unique conditions of cave environments: